osamaqarem/reactnative-fastlane-appcenter/README.md

 Add the following to the Android lane:

-    desc 'Build and upload to appcenter.'
-    lane :beta do
+    desc 'Build and upload to App Center.' lane :beta do
     build
     appcenter_upload(